-numberOfIncorrectlyClassifiedItems[0..1] : Integer
+numberOfIncorrectlyClassifiedItems[0..1]: Integer

-This data quality measure is a count of the number of incorrectly classified features. [adapted from ISO 19138] This is an integer count.
+This data quality measure is a count of the number of incorrectly classified features. [adapted from ISO 19138]

-miscalculationRate[0..1] : Real
+miscalculationRate[0..1]: Real

 This data quality measure indicates the number of incorrectly classified features in relation to the number of features that are supposed to be there. [adapted from ISO 19138]